-9 See 1933 Minn.
-Laws 231, § 1 (prohibiting "[a]ny firearm capable of automatically reloading after each shot is fired, whether firing singly by separate trigger pressure or firing continuously" if the weapon was modified to allow for a larger magazine capacity); 1933 Ohio 189, § 1 (requiring a \$5000 bond to possess "any firearm which shoots more than eighteen shots semi-automatically without reloading"); 1934 Va.
-Acts 137, § 1 (effectively prohibiting possession or use of weapons . . . from which more than sixteen shots or bullets may be rapidly, automatically, semi-automatically or otherwise discharged without reloading").
+&lt;sup>9 See 1933 Minn.
+Laws 232, § 1 (prohibiting "[a]ny firearm capable of automatically reloading after each shot is fired, whether firing singly by separate trigger pressure or firing continuously" if the weapon was modified to allow for a larger magazine capacity); 1933 Ohio Laws 189, § 1 (requiring a \$5000 bond to possess "any firearm which shoots more than eighteen shots semi-automatically without reloading"); 1934 Va.
+Acts 137, § 1 (prohibitively regulating possession or use of "weapons . . . from which more than sixteen shots or bullets may be rapidly, automatically, semi-automatically or otherwise discharged without reloading").